ElonDormancy/Homepage/_pages/publications.md

 ## Universal Quantum Circuit Simulator

-"易(Yi)" is a visualized universial quantum circuits[The limit on the number of qubits is 12] makes it extremely easy to build quantum circuits,intended to help people in about construct quantum circuits.
+"UQCS" is a visualized universial quantum circuits[1,2] makes it extremely easy to build quantum circuits,intended to help people in about construct quantum circuits.

-When the number of qubits more than 12,"易" will act as a kit to plot quantum circuit,which then are able to be exported to, for example, [Qiskit](https://www.qiskit.org/) or our own compiler to compile.
+When the number of qubits more than 12,"UQCS" will act as a kit to plot quantum circuit,which then are able to be exported to our own compiler to compile.And you have ability to get everything about the circuit(for example the sketch figure of the circuit with $\LaTeX$ code )